duckjunyeong/algorithm_note_v2/rules/front/react.md

 *   Use the "function" keyword for pure functions.
 *   Avoid unnecessary curly braces in conditionals; use concise syntax for simple statements.
 *   Use declarative JSX.

-### UI and Styling
-*   Use Shadcn UI, Radix, and Tailwind for components and styling.
-*   **Single Source of Truth:** Always reference the `/theme/theme.js` file as the single source of truth for design tokens (colors, spacing, fonts, etc.) when applying styles with Tailwind.
-*   Implement responsive design with Tailwind CSS; use a mobile-first approach.

 ### Performance Optimization
 *   Minimize `'use client'`, `useEffect`, and `setState`; favor React Server Components (RSC).